 And, in humility, ask the Lord to help you see.
 Make the prayer of the blind man your own prayer, “Lord, that I may see!”(Lk 18:41)

 So, to sum that up.
-Pope Francis is making a renewed call to us to come and encounter the Lord in mercy, in confession.
+In this season of Lent, especially, there is a renewed call to us to come and encounter the Lord in mercy, in confession.